Content Fragment Models

 • Allow Fragment Creation

-This will allow the fragment author to create a new fragment based on the appropriate model.
+This allows the fragment author to create a fragment based on the appropriate model.

 • fragmentreferencecomposite - allows the fragment author to build a composite, by selecting multiple fragments